 One of the main things a resident will try to cover up or keep from you is their credit history.
 Some of this will inevitably come up when you run a credit report, but there’s more to it than just what the credit bureaus tell you.

 In addition to your standard credit reports, there’s also additional critical information to obtain.
 Some of these details might include whether or not they have been foreclosed, have been evicted, have had their wages garnished for any reason, or have been sued for non-payment, essential, or have failed to pay child support or alimony.

 Prospective residents with something to hide also don’t want you to know the whole story about their previous rental experiences.
 Being evicted falls under this, including late rent payments, damage to units, bounced checks, or getting in trouble with the law due to noise violations and other ordinances.

 Bad renter history is why references are so important – you want to check with a previous landlord and see that this person has everything in order before you rent out your unit to them.

-Finally, prospective tenants will try to keep their criminal records from you.
+Finally, prospective residents will try to keep their criminal records from you.
 Fortunately, that’s not that easy to do.
 You should check their criminal background through a background check and see if there are any red flags.
-This isn’t to say you should automatically refuse any tenant with a criminal background; some of the best tenants we’ve seen had records.
+This isn’t to say you should automatically refuse any resident with a criminal background; some of the best residents we’ve seen had records.
 But, it is something to be aware of.

 Matthew is the CEO of Evernest.
 He is a student of the book Good to Great and is passionate about building the best property management company on the planet (and maybe even the universe if Elon Musk will hurry up).
 You can usually find Matthew at the baseball field with his son, at a dance recital with his daughter, or at his favorite restaurant with his wife, when he’s not in the office.
 And if you can’t find him in any of those places, it probably means he’s traveling.